angular-package/error/README.md

  */
 const messageMethodBuilder = new MessageBuilder('method');

-// Build the class method.
+// Build the method of any class. messageMethodBuilder
-messageMethodBuilder
   .setMethodName('setPerson')
   .setParam('value', 'string')